 “A ship in harbor is safe, but that is not what ships are built for” – John A. Shedd, the second president and chairman of the board of Marshall Field & Company, whose donation built Chicago's Shedd Aquarium

-IMPOSSIBLE AS it may seem, all four of the previous posts about Ghent came from one day of exploring that magical place on foot and by boat!
+IMPOSSIBLE AS it may seem, all three of the previous posts about Ghent came from one day of exploring that magical place on foot and by boat!
 I know!!